Scenarios including a spouse

 Here are 4 settings which can be applied to your projections when they include a spouse:

-Under Scenario Setup -> Expenses -> Advanced Options, you have an additional option when there is a spouse included in the projections to disable the automatic allocation of expenses for this scenario and enter individual expenses for each spouse manually.
+Under Scenario Setup -> Expenses -> Advanced Options, you can disable the automatic allocation of Combined Base Expenses to each spouse and enter Individual Base Expenses manually.

-Please refer to this article for details: Expenses: Total for the couple or individual entry for client and spouse.
+Please see this article for details: Expenses: Total for the couple or individual entry for client and spouse.

-Under Scenario Setup -> Assets -> RRSP/RRIF and DCPP/LIRA/LIF, you have the option to base minimum withdrawal calculations on the younger spouse's age.
+Under Scenario Setup -> Assets -> RRSP/RRIF and DCPP/LIRA/LIF, you can Base minimum RRIF withdrawals on the age of the younger spouse.

 Automatic pension income splitting is enabled by default for your projections including a spouse.
 It can be disabled on the Planning page if desired.
-Click the blue gear icon at the top of the Pension Income Splitting column.
+Click the blue gear icon at the top of the Pension Splitting column to Suspend Pension Income Splitting.

 - 3